Solace & More

 • Download: iOS | Android

-Grief has been known to disrupt sleep.
-The never ending racing thoughts or the simple ache of absence can make nights unbearable.
-Sometimes we simply cannot stop dreams of the deceased.
-This app offers sleep stories, meditations and sounds crafted to soothe the nervous system and help mourners find moments of peace.
+Grief has been known to disrupt sleep and nervous systems.
+The never ending racing thoughts or the simple ache of absence can make nights and days unbearable.
+These apps offers sleep stories, meditations and sounds crafted to soothe the nervous system and help mourners find moments of peace.

 • Summary: Calm is a leading wellness app focused on reducing anxiety, improving sleep, and promoting mindfulness.
 It hosts a variety of resources that can be valuable for grieving users.
 This includes guided meditations for processing difficult emotions, sleep stories to ease restlessness, and music soundscapes designed for relaxation.